TannerBarcelos/software-engineering-resources/programming/typescript/ts-learn/README.md

 I have created this project as a starting point for my own projects and I am sharing it in case it is useful to others as well as to help me remember how to set up a project like this in the future.

+It is also being used for learning purposes as I am learning TypeScript and NodeJS / brushing up on my JavaScript skills.

 ## Folder structure

 The folder structure is as follows: